 That being said, there are many honest lawyers and business people out there that you can benefit from.
 You should always seek multiple opinions and the help from professionals.
 A little money spent up front can save you losses in the future.

 An experienced patent agent can be useful and valuable during the invention process but remember that once you get a patent approved, there is still no guarantee that other’s won’t just copy your idea knowing that it will cost a fortune just to fight the infringement case in court.
-Besides that, if the person was smart like most product designers are, the probable made enough changes to ensure that their idea was original too.
+Besides that, if the person was smart like most product designers are, they probably made enough changes to ensure that their idea was original too.
 After all, your patent may not protect you as much as you think.
 Sure you can contact an attorney who specializes in intellectual property development or a patent agent but that costs money and time.
 Why not just use Google’s patent search to see what similar ideas have already been patented.

 It is advisable that any inventor stay away from those invention help companies and embrace the fact that the true way to success is by going it alone.
 Join me, as I show you how to become a successful inventor by: